Fechin/reference/markdown.md

     - Markup
 categories:
     - Toolkit
-intro: A quick reference cheatsheet to the Markdown syntax.
+intro: This is a quick reference cheat sheet to the Markdown syntax.
 ---

 Quick Reference {.cols-3}